Kiran7007/Interview-Preparation/README.md

     </activity>
     ```

--   **What is an Intent?** <br/>
-    It is a kind of message or information that is passed to the components.
-It is used to launch an activity, display a web page, send SMS, send email, etc. There are two types of intents in android:
-    a)Implicit Intent
-    b)Explicit Intent

 -   **What is AAPT?** <br/>
     AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
 AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.

--   **What is an Intent?** <br/>
-    Intent is basically a message passing mechanism between different components of Android, except for Content Provider.
-You can use intent to start any component in Android.

--   **What are the different types of Intents?** <br/>
+-   **What is an Intent?
+What are the different types of Intents?** <br/>
+    It is a kind of message or information that is passed between different components of Android.
+It is used to launch an activity, display a web page, send SMS, send email, etc. There are two types of intents in android:
     There are two types of intents:
+    a)**Implicit Intent** - Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
+For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map.

-    Explicit intents specify which application will satisfy the intent, by supplying either the target app's package name or a fully-qualified component class name.
+    b)**Explicit Intent** - Explicit intents specify which application will satisfy the intent, by supplying either the target app's package name or a fully-qualified component class name.
 You'll typically use an explicit intent to start a component in your own app, because you know the class name of the activity or service you want to start.
 For example, you might start a new activity within your app in response to a user action, or start a service to download a file in the background.
-    Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
-For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map.

 -   **What is HandlerThread?** <br/>
     HandlerThread is a Handy class to start a thread that has a Looper.